sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 6. What are the **limitations** of using this methodology on the results?
 (Alice)

-They found out that complexity metrics can predict defects, however, there might be other indicators that can better predict defects which have not been examined using this methodology.
+They found out that complexity metrics can predict defects, however, there might be other indicators such as for example process properties that can better predict defects.
+These indicators which have not been examined with this methodology.
 Additionally, the results do not show, whether if the models are applicable across projects and over time, since they solely used their own computed data set.

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_ (Sarah)